-Medicines in the penicillin family are some of the most useful antibiotics.
-Penicillins fight many infections, including those that produce pus.
+Medicines in the penicillin family are some of the most useful antibiotics because they. fight many infections.

 Penicillin is measured in milligrams (mg) or units (U).
 For penicillin G, 250 mg = 400,000 U.

 For most people, penicillin is one of the safest medicines.
 Using more than the recommended amount wastes money but is not likely to harm the person.